 Until yesterday.

-Spike suggested we make Collector and the café our destination (rather than my road not taken).
+Spike suggested we make Collector and its café our destination (rather than my road not taken).
 A country breakfast for a birthday boy.
 And so we did.

 Good day.
 Happy man.

-Just outside Some Café (the 19th Century general store of a town that's never had more than four hundred residents) we stopped at the War Memorial, erected at the town's crossroads and unveiled in January 1920 by someone named Mrs. Mclnerney, the oldest resident of the district.
+Just outside Some Café (the 19th Century general store of a town that's never had more than four hundred residents) we stopped at the War Memorial, erected at the town's crossroads and unveiled in January 1920 by someone named Mrs. Mclnerney, the oldest resident of the district at the time.

 We paused.
 As you do.